Sunrise Senior Living

 Sunrise Senior Living is an American operator of senior living communities.
-As of 2024, it operates over more than 270 independent living, assisted living and memory care communities throughout the United States and Canada making it the sixth-largest senior living provider in the U.S.
+As of 2026, it operates more than 240 independent living, assisted living, memory care communities throughout the United States and Canada making it the seventh-largest senior living provider in the U.S. Sunrise has communities in 28 states, including states such as California, Colorado, Georgia, Illinois, Maryland, Michigan, New Jersey, New York, North Carolina, Pennsylvania, and Virginia.

 Overview

-Headquartered in McLean, Virginia, in the Washington, DC metropolitan area, the company employs approximately 22,000 people.
-Sunrise offers senior living services, including independent living, assisted living, care for individuals with Alzheimer's disease and other forms of memory loss, as well as respite care and short-terms stays.
+Headquartered in McLean, Virginia, in the Washington, DC metropolitan area.
+Sunrise offers senior living services, including independent living, assisted living, care for individuals with Alzheimer's disease and other forms of memory loss, as well as respite care and short-term stays.

-In May 2020, Sunrise came under fire for not providing testing for COVID-19 at their Scottsdale, Arizona location, despite the fact that at least one person at the facility was confirmed positive for the virus.

-At Sunrise locations in the United States, residents can bring a pet cat or dog with them.
-Additionally, almost every Sunrise facility has a community cat or dog in-house.

 History

 The first Sunrise community was opened in 1981 in Oakton, Virginia, by founders Paul and Terry Klaassen.
-In February 2021, Jack R. Callison, Jr. was named Sunrise’s chief executive officer (CEO).
+In April 2021, Jack R. Callison, Jr. was named Sunrise’s chief executive officer (CEO).

+Sunrise Senior Living and its communities have received recognition from national organizations and publications within the senior living industry.
+Beginning in 2022, Sunrise communities have been recognized in U.S. News & World Report’s Best Senior Living ratings.

+Sunrise has also been recognized as a workplace within the aging services sector.
+The company has been named to Fortune’s Best Workplaces in Aging Services, which evaluates organizations based on employee feedback and workplace culture.

-In December 2021, Sunrise Senior Living opened Sunrise on East 56th, a 151-unit luxury lifestyle community in New York City.
-The building earned LEED Silver for sustainability and leadership, WELL Certification (silver) for quality building air, water, light, nourishment, fitness, comfort, and mind and WELL Health-Safety Rating Seal for clearing practices and air and water quality.
+In December 2021, Sunrise Senior Living opened Sunrise at East 56th, a 151-unit community in New York City.
+The building earned LEED Silver for sustainability and leadership, WELL Certification (silver) for quality building air, water, light, nourishment, fitness, comfort, and mind and WELL Health-Safety Rating Seal for cleaning practices and air and water quality.
 Sunrise at East 56th is the only building in the senior living industry to have all three certifications.

+Opened in 2023, The Apsley on Manhattan’s Upper West Side has achieved WELL Certification Platinum, the highest level of recognition, as well as the LEED Gold certification.